Paul Hammersley heads fundraiser for the Northfield Community Partnership

-In addition, Paul has vowed that if he raises over £500 in sponsorship, he will also walk the return journey home after work rather than catching a lift with one of his colleagues.
+Paul had also vowed that if he raised over £500 in sponsorship funds, he would also walk the return journey home rather than catching a lift with one of his colleagues, which he had originally planned.
+He finally reached home at 9.30 p.m. when he was able to take a load of his feet.

 Walking to work has many benefits